flatironinstitute/sciware/15_IntroGithub/day1.md

 ### Set an email address
 <pre  style="font-size:0.9em;"> <code data-trim data-noescape> > git config --global user.email "your_email@example.com"
 </code></pre>
+(Ideally set to the same email address you used for Github.)

 ## Setup SSH